The Best Garden Fresh Pico de Gallo You’ll Ever Eat || Quick And Easy To Make

 Instructions

-- Scoop out the seeds and juicy flesh of the tomatoes.
+- Remove seeds and juice: Scoop out the seeds and juicy flesh from the tomatoes.